How do I enroll or get onto your waiting list?

 Do you hold recitals?

-Students are given the opportunity to perform throughout the year through online recitals, studio piano parties, concerts, workshops, and video performances.
-While participation in these events is encouraged, it is not required.
-I know not all students want to perform in front of a crowd, and I’m OK with that!
+Students are given the opportunity to perform through small social gatherings, public piano popups, and video performances.
+While participation in these events is encouraged, it is not in any way required.
+I know not all students want to perform in front of a crowd, and I’m totally OK with that!

 Do you prepare students for piano exams?